-“He will have to confront Eva Marie so Luka will move from the statue away from his men.
+“He wants to confront Eva Marie so Luka will move from the statue away from his men when she comes into view.
 With no one around him…”

 “Let me guess,” Josah interrupted.
 “Caleb will hide somewhere and shoot his arrow.
 But I tell you that he won’t kill Luka.”

 “He doesn’t have to kill him, but he must wound him,” insisted Graybard.
 “Luka knows how to inflict pain but doesn’t like it when he’s the one suffering.”

 Josah shook his head.
 “That’s too dangerous!
 He’ll order his men to attack.
 Caleb is to shoot only if Luka’s men attack.”

 Eva leaned forward on the table.
 “There is a greater problem than Luka.
 He is bringing a Chronicler.”

 “Never met one, “Graybard told the group.
 “I know you cannot lie to them as they have a way of discerning the truth.
 If an arrow hasn’t pierced Luka by then, ask the Chronicler to walk with you.”